biocodellc/ppo-data-pipeline/README.md

 # ppo-data-pipeline

 This repository contains configuration files and scripts to process plant phenological data using the [ontology-data-pipeline](https://github.com/biocodellc/ontology-data-pipeline).
+Note that in January of 2019, we refactored the ppo-data-pipeline codebase to store just the configuration files and test framework to run plant phenological data through the ontology-data-pipeline application, which contains just the code logic to process this data.

 To get started, first follow the installation instructions at [ontology-data-pipeline](https://github.com/biocodellc/ontology-data-pipeline).
 Once you have installed the ontology-data-pipeline, you should be able to fork this repository and run the tests to ensure that the environment is working properly: